 In May, it was once again noted turbans were scarce, but there were also reports of women in full dress now wearing their own hair.
 Veils were the popular fashion for half dress and the flowers that had been so popular in April were losing some ground.
-When it came to undress, straw hats were common, which then resulted in one newspaper mentioning that there were 20 varieties to pick from, although, supposedly, yellow straw hats and bonnets of green, dark blue, or rose were the stars.
+When it came to undress, straw hats were common, which then resulted in the London Courier and Evening Gazette mentioning that there were 20 varieties to pick from, although, supposedly, yellow straw hats and bonnets of green, dark blue, or rose were the stars.

 “The straw hats with a narrow leaf are now turned up at the sides looped, and tied under the chin with a ribbon which passes round the crown.
 Those with a broad leaf are not in the least turned up, and are worn with a very broad plain white ribbon.
 Some bonnets are trimmed with two ribbons of a striking colour sewn together, so as that the one forms the middle of the other; orange, for example, or amaranthus, upon a dark green or a dark blue.”